Are personal trainer roles intriguing to you?

 What are they?

-In other words, new personal trainers may gain experience by working in a health club or commercial gym shadowing other personal trainers.
+New personal trainers may gain experience by working in a health club, commercial gym, or fitness center, shadowing other personal trainers.

 But what if you made a career change?